Losant/losant-rest-js/docs/experienceEndpoints.md

 ## Get

-Returns the application endpoints for an application
+Returns the experience endpoints for an application

 ```javascript
 var params = {